devmonkey22/oso-casemgmt-django/README.md

 Where to begin... this is still a work-in-progress...

 1. Most APIs do not accept POSTing data successfully.
-The serializers are incomplete except for reading so far due to nested relations, etc.
+The serializers are incomplete except for reading so far due to nested relations, etc.  See Full CRUD Implementation below for thoughts.

 2. Performance of policy evaluation has room for improvement.
 For example, requests to `/api/documents` with `alan-wkcmp` user took about 0.461 seconds to evaluate and prepare the QuerySet filter.
 The underlying SQL query took ~1.25ms.